Full body scanner: "No nudity" full-body scanner

 Millimeter-wave scanner software transitioned to featureless male or female 'cartoons' in 2011, in response to widescale privacy concerns.
-Opponents of full body scanners still consider this an unconstitutional strip search, because even though the operator sees only an edited version of the image, a naked image is still captured by the machine, and there is no guarantee the government or a private company will not store it in the case that a terrorist attack were successful.

 Currently, the millimeter-wave scanner monitor shows a generic cookie-cutter-like outline of a person and highlights potential threats.
 It is the same image no matter the individual's gender, height, or body type.
 The scanner software recognizes metallic and non-metallic items hiding under clothing.
 The machine then processes an image using yellow boxes to point out any areas that may need additional screening.

-TSA Administrator John Pistole stated that "Our top priority is the safety of the traveling public, and TSA constantly strives to explore and implement new technologies that enhance security and strengthen privacy protections for the traveling public ...
-This software upgrade enables us to continue providing a high level of security through advanced imaging technology screening, while improving the passenger experience at checkpoints."